Cream background with two photos of Black elders.

 Aging Initiative

-CHLP’s Aging Initiative began in 2022 to respond to the unique issues faced by people living and aging with HIV.
+CHLP’s Aging Initiative originated in 2022 to respond to the unique issues faced by people living and aging with HIV, which includes both long-term and lifetime survivors.
 Through this effort, we engage in thoughtful policy analysis and legal research to create resources to educate people living and aging with HIV on steps they can take to address the challenges facing them.

 Trans and non-binary people and Black and brown and LGBTQ+ communities in the South are the most vulnerable to acquiring HIV.
 Because they are more likely to be targeted by criminalization and incarceration, they are also more likely to have criminal records.